Ankur Jain: Career

 In 2008, Jain founded the Kairos Society, an incubator for young entrepreneurs.
 Through Kairos, Jain identified entrepreneurs coming out of universities and worked with them to launch new ventures tackling issues in areas like healthcare, clean water, global transportation, and education.
 As of May 2017, companies coming out of the Kairos program have gone on to raise a total of more than $600 million and have a combined value of more than $3 billion.
 Kairos Society was also named a partner in President Barack Obama's Startup America Partnership.

 In 2012, Jain left to become the founder and CEO of technology company, Humin.
 The San-Francisco-based startup developed a new address book that organized contacts by contextual cues like where people met, where contacts live, and what they do.
 Jain raised $15 million for Humin before the company was acquired by Tinder in 2016.

 Following the acquisition, Jain stayed on as vice president of product at Tinder.
 He is rumored to be behind the development of Tinder Select, a version of Tinder for famous celebrities and public figures.

 Jain left Tinder in May 2017 to rejoin Kairos and launch a new venture fund focused on building solutions to issues such as student debt, affordable housing, child care, and worker retention.
-Since the fund’s announcement, Jain has helped launch a company called Rhino to replace security deposits with a low monthly fee.
+Since the fund's announcement, Jain has helped launch a company called Rhino to replace security deposits with a low monthly fee.
 He has also partnered with UK-based startup, Cera, to bring home care to the elderly.

-In June 2021, Jain launched Bilt Rewards, a company he incubated at his venture fund, Kairos.
-Bilt Rewards operates both a loyalty program and a co-brand credit card, the Bilt Mastercard, that enable consumers to earn points on their rent payments with no transaction fees, while also building a path to homeownership.
-The Bilt Rewards loyalty program was developed in partnership with an alliance of the nation’s largest real estate owners, while the Bilt Mastercard was developed with and issued by Wells Fargo.

-In October 2022, Bilt Rewards, announced a growth round of $150 million led by Left Lane Capital with investment from Smash Capital, Wells Fargo, Greystar, Invitation Homes, Camber Creek, Fifth Wall, and Prosus Ventures to further expand its loyalty program and credit card product.
-The new capital valued Bilt Rewards at $1.5 billion.
+Jain founded and runs Bilt Rewards out of Kairos in 2021.
+It is a home rental rewards startup, which raised $200 million from private investors at a $3.1 billion valuation in January 2024.
+As at July 2025, and following a 2025 primary funding round co-led by General Catalyst and GID which raised $250 million, Bilt is now valued at $10.75 billion.

+Recognition

+As of September 2024, Forbes estimated his net worth at US$1.2 billion.
+In 2017, Jain was named a Young Global Leader by the World Economic Forum.
+He was called “The Best Connected 21-year-old-in the World” by Inc. and named to the 30 under 30 list by Forbes, as well as similar lists by Inc. and The Christian Science Monitor.

+Personal life

+In April 2024, Jain married former WWE wrestler Erika Hammond in Egypt.